moupiyamaji/moupiyamaji.old.github.io/content/_index.md

 - rss
 - json
 ---
-Proven Software Platform Engineer with experience leveraging agile, DevOps, and CI/CD to manage large scale distributed platforms both on prem and in public cloud.
+Astrophysicist with extensive research experience in galaxies, star clusters, radiation transfer, computational astrophysics, and statistical data analysis.

+I have an academic background in both physics and astrophysics and have taught several theoretical and practical undergraduate courses, along with supervising master's student projects.
+I am interested in roles that combinesboth teaching and research.
+I am also passionate about in public outreach and effective science communication.